Dr Siobhan Glavey MB PhD FRCPath

 Refinements in genetic testing for a personalised approach to treatment

 In recent years, it has become apparent from several studies that the fewer cancerous plasma cells present in the bone marrow following initial treatment, the longer the remission and survival for that individual patient.
-This is known as ‘minimal residual disease’ – MRD.
+MRD ‘minimal residual disease’.

-We also know that certain genetic markers found in the plasma cells can help to predict survival.
-These biomarkers are specific to individual patients and might help us to identify which patients might benefit from which treatments and when.
+Similarly, we also know that certain genetic markers found in the plasma cells can help to predict survival.
+These biomarkers are specific to individual patients.
+Furthermore, they might help us to identify which patients might benefit from which treatments and when.

 At Beaumont Hospital and Royal College of Surgeons in Ireland (RCSI), we will soon open a new study looking at a combination of MRD and a genetic test that incorporates 92 genes from plasma cells, to try to identify how patients will respond to treatment, and to learn more about predicting prognosis.